eshaben/xcm-sdk-mkdocs/docs/contribute.md

 !!! note
     Chains are listed in alphabetical order.
 Please make sure you follow this order when adding new chains.

-Now that you've added the chain, you can continue on to the next section to add the assets that this chain supports.
+Now that you've added the chain, you can continue to the next section to add the assets that this chain supports.

 ## Configure a Chain's Assets

 To designate a chain as a destination or source chain for an asset, you must specify the asset within the `assetsData` array of the chain's configuration.
 This array outlines the supported assets on the chain, and the asset information within it determines how the asset is identified or targeted on that specific chain.
-For example, when adding a chain's native asset, you'll need to define how the chain sees it's own asset and when adding the asset to a destination chain, you'll need to define how the destination chain sees the asset.
+For example, when adding a chain's native asset, you'll need to define how the chain sees its own asset, and when adding the asset to a destination chain, you'll need to define how the destination chain sees the asset.

-To enable an asset to move between chains, follow these steps to configure the source and destination chain's of an asset:
+To enable an asset to move between chains, follow these steps to configure the source and destination chains of an asset:

-1. In the `assetsData` array of the source chain, you'll need to create a [Chain Asset Data Object](/core-interfaces#the-chain-assets-data-object) for the asset, specifying how the asset is seen on that chain
+1. In the `assetsData` array of the source chain, you'll need to create a [Chain Asset Data Object](./reference/interfaces.md#the-chain-assets-data-object) for the asset, specifying how the asset is seen on that chain

     ```ts
     {